jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Polar Bears in the Amazon

-Using Industrial Age philosophies as our ruling philosophy makes us polar bears in the Amazon.
-Seriously, think of it— in 2020, our environment is different, our societies are different, and our cyborgology is different.
-We are a different people being forced to live as if it were 1969.
-It can be hard to see, because there's nothing wrong with polar bears, or the Amazon; but neither is adapted for each other.
-Same goes for a person in 2020—who owns a laptop, hi-speed internet, VR glasses—but is driving through two hours of traffic, to work at a call-centre.
+We are polar bears in the Amazon.
+Seriously, there's nothing wrong with polar bears or the Amazon, they simply aren't adapted for each other.
+Likewise, just think of all the people who own a laptop, hi-speed internet, VR glasses, but are driving through two hours of traffic, to work at a call-centre.
+In 2020 our environment is different, our societies are different, and our cyborgology is different.
+We are a different lifeform being forced to live as if it were 1969.

-If you would see adaptions like a camel's water retaining hump near the Great Lakes, or a eagle eyes inside a cave system, you'd stop and wonder; "why are these biologies here?".
-When you likewise see out of place cyborgologies like textbooks, fax machines, and checks in our societies, you should now know something is wrong.
-Likely it's that Darth Blockbuster stopped our evolution, to keep his obsolete cyborgologies in power.
-Hopefully we can defeat him in time to celebrate saving the polar bears.
+If you'd see a camel's near the Great Lakes, eagles inside a cave system, or polar bears in the Amazon, you'd stop and wonder; "why are these biologies here?".
+When you likewise see out of place cyborgologies like textbooks, fax machines, and check books in our societies, you should now know something is wrong.

+Likely it's that Darth Blockbuster stopped evolution, to keep his obsolete cyborgologies in power.
+Techvolution is designed to match evolution so that adaptions match their habitats.
+Hopefully we can defeat evolution's antagonists in time to save the polar bears.

 ## Made In America

 Pick up and hold your blender, chef knife, or shoes.
 You're holding your cyborgolgy; an extension of your biological tools.
 Look close, and you'll notice several marking on each item: trademark, copyright, patent, and made in.

 Patents, copyrights, trademarks are very expensive.
-In fact, even Google, Apple, and Amazon spend more money on lawyers then they do on research and development.
+So expensive that in 2011 Apple and Google spent more on lawsuits and payments involving patents than they did on research and development of new products.
 So, why are patents, copyrights, and trademarks "made in america", but the actually items are very often not?

-There are endless pages of economic theory that justified exporting American industry.
-I think it's all bullshit.
-There's never been a time—in history or in a computer game—where the society full of marketers, lawyers, and copyright owners, defeats the society full of engineers, builders, and technicians.
+There are endless pages of economic theory that justify exporting American industry.
+All of it's bullshit.
+There's never been a time—in history or in a computer game—where the society full of marketers, lawyers, and economists, defeats the society full of engineers, builders, and technicians.
 Yet after 1969, our society gave power to the former, and exported the latter.

 To start winning the game in the Internet Age, Main Street must demand "Made In America".
 It's a great sign we've started to control our own levers of power.

 https://www.youtube.com/watch?v=QKcneQ6N50Q&feature=youtu.be&t=50

 _A re-creation of American Industrial Age powers doing business in the 1960s.
 They are trying to figure out how to keep their obsolete products relevant.
 When the Internet Age hit in 1969, the "juniors" of this world, with no idea how to make anything, kept doing business the same way.
-They sold out their factories, engineers, and plants, and became Darth Blockbusters._
+They sold out their factories, engineers, and plants.
+Too often they became Darth Blockbusters, abusing trademarks, copyrights, patents to suppress new and better products._

 ## What's That Called

 I used to worked at a call-center.
 Customers had a car accident and I'd process their claim over the phone.
 When customers had a paper invoice or report, I usually needed a copy.
 Customers always would ask themselves where to get a scanner or a fax machine.

 I'd remind them their smartphone has a great camera—they could just snap a photo and email me.
-This always sparked a eureka moment; "that's right, I can do that, thanks!
+This always sparked a eureka moment; "that's right, I can do that, thanks John!
 I'll get that too you right now".

 That's what I mean by cyborgology, majic, and technological evolution.
 When a new tool is in our hand, it gives us a new ability, and therefore increases our cyborgolgy.
 But we need to be taught how to use our new abilities.
 We can either learn the majic of new tools ourselves, or a majician can teach us.

-While most people know about scanning, and faxing, there's still no word for snapping a photo of paperwork.
+While most people know about scanning and faxing, there's still no word for snapping a photo of paperwork.
 Because this new ability of our cyborgology is still evolving.
 Cool huh?

 ## Medical Records